BillyDM/awesome-audio-dsp/SYSTEM_TOOLS.md

 - [`Bertom EQ Curve Analyzer`] - Analyze the frequency and phase response of any plugin.
 - [`pluginval`] - Cross-platform open-source plugin validation tool made by the company Tracktion.
 - [`clap-validator`] - An open-source CLAP plugin validation tool.
+- [`yabridge`] - Allows you to load VST2, VST3, and CLAP plugins made for Windows into Linux DAWs using Wine.
+Supports both 32 bit and 64 bit plugins, and even allows bridged plugins to communicate with eachother.

 [`MrsWatson`]: http://teragonaudio.com/MrsWatson.html
 [`Carla`]: https://kx.studio/Applications:Carla